raltamirano/ytdl-splitter/README.md

 # ytdl-splitter
-Utility to download youtube videos as separate audio files, using the tracklist provided on the description of the video, and maybe other sources.
+Utility to download youtube videos (using youtube-dl) as separate audio files, using the tracklist provided on the description of the video or CUE files.

 ## Usage

+    Extract audio files using the tracklist provided in the description for the video:

         `nodejs index.js <video_url>`

+    Extract audio files using a CUE file as the tracklist:

+        `nodejs index.js --cue-file tracklist.cue  <video_url>`

 ## Notes